gdsbook/book/notebooks/08_point_pattern_analysis.md

 ## Randomness & clustering

 Beyond questions of centrality and extent, spatial statistics on point patterns are often concerned with how *even* a distribution of points is.
-By this, we might want to inquire about whether points tend to all cluster near one another or whether they disperse evenly throughout the problem area.
+By this, we mean whether points tend to all cluster near one another or disperse evenly throughout the problem area.
 Questions like this refer to the *intensity* or *dispersion* of the point pattern overall.
+In the jargon of the last two chapters, this focus resembles the goals we examined when we introduced [global spatial autocorrelation](06_spatial_autocorrelation): what is the overall degree of *clustering* we observe in the pattern?
+Spatial statistics has devoted plenty of effort to understand this kind of clustering.
+This section will cover methods useful for identifying clustering in point patterns.

-Many methods in spatial statistics are interested in this kind of clustering.
-We will cover a few of the methods useful for identifying clustering in locations of points across the flickr photographs in Tokyo.
-The first set of techniques, **quadrat** statistics, splits the data up into small areas and then examines the uniformity of counts across areas.
+The first set of techniques, **quadrat** statistics, receive their name after their approach to split the data up into small areas (quadrants).
+Once created, these "buckets" are used to examinee the uniformity of counts across them.
 The second set of techniques all derive from Ripley (1988), and involve measurements of the distance between points in a point pattern.

 ```python